IEEE Signal Processing Society: Publications

-The IEEE Signal Processing electronic Library (SPeL) is a comprehensive electronic collection of more than 50 years of the IEEE Signal Processing Society's periodicals, which includes all four transactions and letters, newsletters, magazines, and technical proceedings of the two major Society conferences and of most workshops.
+The IEEE Signal Processing electronic Library (SPeL) is a comprehensive digital library and electronic collection of more than 50 years of the IEEE Signal Processing Society's periodicals, which includes all four transactions and letters, newsletters, magazines, and technical proceedings of the two major Society conferences and of most workshops.
 IEEE SPeL also features four joint transactions, which the Society is a partner.
 The library collection is available on three DVD-ROMs.
 It has a search engine, which allows searches based on full-text, as well as searches by such fields as author, title, subject and date.
 The collection provides a comprehensive database, which contains information about the technical articles that are published in the Society's journals.

 Conferences

-The Society organizes, sponsors, and co-sponsors numerous conferences and workshops every year.
-A list of them can be found here.
+The IEEE Signal Processing Society organizes and sponsors technical conferences, symposia, and workshops dedicated to providing opportunities to network with peers from around the world and to exchange high-quality, rigorously peer-reviewed scientific and technological knowledge.

+The two flagship conferences of the IEEE Signal Processing Society are: